 Healthcare Analytics 101

 If you’re tasked with growth in your healthcare organization, you’re probably working to better understand how to use data to streamline your work and maximize results.
-Big data can show hospitals key points within the patient pipeline–including, not only the top providers of care, but which physicians and networks are sharing patients with these providers.
+Big data can show hospitals key points within the patient pipeline, including not only the top providers of care, but also which physicians and networks are sharing patients with these providers.

 The 3 Primary Sources of Healthcare Analytics